gopi7052/Quantitative-Analysis-of-XAI-Visualizations/README.md

 ### Overfitting Ratio Calculation:
 overfitting_ratio.m function is used to calculate the overfitting ratio between a target ROI image and an identified ROI image

+Before selecting the images the calculation of the overfitting ratio panel follows below:
 ![Overfitting_Ratio](https://github.com/user-attachments/assets/e69f1835-ff5f-4171-be65-a07e0246ce48)

 After selecting the target ROI and an identified ROI images, obtained the following results